-The Division of Continuing Education offers a full range of conference planning services, from program development and registration to meal planning and special events coordination.
-Meeting facilities can accommodate the smallest group up to those of several hundred.
+The Division of Continuing Education offers a full range of conference planning services, including program development and publicity, catering arrangements, registration, and special events coordination.
+Meeting facilities on campus can accommodate small groups as well as groups of several hundred.
+Continuing Education's professional conference planners work with campus groups, community organizations, and area businesses to bring many workshops, seminars, meetings, and conferences to the AUM campus each year.

-Continuing Education

-Continuing Education's professional conference planners work with campus groups, community organizations and area businesses to bring all sorts of workshops, seminars, meetings and conferences to the AUM campus each year.